 There are a variety of possible answers, but the kitchen is especially prone to dampness and moisture, due to kitchen sinks, refrigerators, and other sources of moisture.

 Having proper ventilation coupled with a reliable dehumidifier will prevent moisture from damaging food and furnishings.
-The sink, pantry and cooking area(s) should always have proper humidity prevention.
-Otherwise, wood and metal furnishings can rot or rust from the effect of excessive moisture.
+The sink, pantry, and cooking area(s) should always have proper humidity prevention.
+Otherwise, wood and metal furnishings can rot or rust from the effect of excessive moisture, including your kitchen cabinets.

 Humidity management is a critically important part of keeping a kitchen area safe for your family.

 The Dangers of Humidity in the Kitchen

 Excessive humidity can cause a buildup of moisture in your pantry or anywhere else in your home for that matter.
 You should avoid these problems by controlling humidity levels in areas that are more susceptible to moisture buildup.